PASSERIMORPHAE

 - Red-rumped Parrot, Psephotus haematonotus

-- Bluebonnet, Northiella haematogaster
+- Eastern Bluebonnet, Northiella haematogaster

 - Red-capped Parrot, Purpureicephalus spurius